 Freshwater Bay's Smuggler's Caves

-Small beach which is exposed at low tide and has some caves.
+Small beach with caves that is exposed at low tide.
 Can be accessed by kayak or by walking across rocks at very low tide from Freshwater Bay.
 High risk of drowning, instant death, slipping on a rock and scraping your knee, getting trapped by the tide or breaking a nail.
 Best visited with the help of a local who understands the tides.
 In case I haven't made the point clear enough - walking round is dangerous and I'm not advising you try it!

 COLWELL BAY (WEST WIGHT)

-Never a huge amount of sand but nice for a swim with a pretty outlook and decent facilities and parking nearby.
+Not a huge amount of sand at high tide but nice for a swim with a pretty outlook and decent facilities and parking nearby.
 Dog friendly if you turn right at the slipway.

 Totland Bay (West Wight)